axieinfinity/ronin-documentation/docs/node-operators/mainnet/combined-validator.md

 ---
-description: Run a validator node on the mainnet.
+description: Run combined validator node and bridge component on the mainnet.
 ---

 # Run a validator node